Killeck/killeck.github.io/README.md

 Develop a code of conduct that defines the man you want to be.
 Set warrior’s goals—clear, measurable steps toward mastery in different aspects of life.
 Cultivate daily habits that reinforce your strength, resilience, and discipline.

-3. How to Approach This Journal
+### 3. How to Approach This Journal
-A. Do Not Rush – This Is a Journey, Not a Race
+#### A. Do Not Rush – This Is a Journey, Not a Race
-This journal is not meant to be finished in one sitting.
-It is meant to be lived through.
+This journal is not meant to be _finished in one sitting_.
+It is meant to be _lived through_.
 Take your time with each section, allowing space for reflection, growth, and transformation.

-B. Be Relentlessly Honest – Truth is Your Weapon
+#### B. Be Relentlessly Honest – Truth is Your Weapon
-No warrior can conquer the battlefield if he is blind to himself.
-Lies weaken the soul—write with truth, no matter how uncomfortable it is.
+No warrior can conquer the battlefield if he is blind to himself. _Lies weaken the soul_—write with truth, no matter how uncomfortable it is.

-C. Make This a Daily Ritual – Steel is Tempered Over Time Set aside time each day to engage with your journal.
+#### C. Make This a Daily Ritual – Steel is Tempered Over Time
+Set aside time each day to engage with your journal.
 Whether it’s five minutes or an hour, consistency is what will forge change.

-D. Revisit & Reflect – The Path is Never Walked Just Once Your answers today may change in a month, a year, a decade.
-Return to past entries and see how far you’ve come.
+#### D. Revisit & Reflect – The Path is Never Walked Just Once
+Your answers today may change in a month, a year, a decade. _Return to past entries_ and see how far you’ve come.
 Growth is the way of the warrior.

-Final Words: The Choice is Yours
+### Final Words: The Choice is Yours
-"Many are given a blade, but few wield it with honour.
+_"Many are given a blade, but few wield it with honour.
 Many are given wisdom, but few act upon it.
 You now hold both.
-What will you do with them?"
+What will you do with them?"_

-This journal is a tool—it will not transform you on its own.
-You must be the one to act.
+This journal is a tool—it will **not transform you on its own.
+You must be the one to act**.
 Every page turned, every thought faced, every battle fought within these pages is another step toward the man you are meant to be.

 Use this well, warrior.
 Your legend is waiting to be written.

-The Power of Forged Scars
+## The Power of Forged Scars
 All scars, when healed, become power runes branded into your skin.
 The pain of your past, when embraced, becomes the foundation of your strength and the key to your future.

 The hardships you’ve endured—the struggles, the losses, the betrayals—are not signs of weakness, but evidence of your ability to survive.
 Each scar represents a battle you’ve fought and a lesson you’ve learned.
 These scars are not marks of shame, but of power.
 Just as the warrior’s armour is forged in the fire, so too is your strength forged in the trials of your life.

 When you heal from the wounds of the past, you don’t just move on.
 You absorb those experiences, turning them into lessons, into wisdom, into resilience.
 The pain you’ve endured becomes the foundation of your future power.
 Each scar, each challenge, adds to the strength that will carry you forward.

-Types of Strength Gained:
+**Types of Strength Gained:**

-Endurance: The struggles you’ve faced—be it physical, emotional, or mental—have built your ability to endure.
+**Endurance**: The struggles you’ve faced—be it physical, emotional, or mental—have built your ability to endure.
 The scars from these battles show you can withstand hardship, push through pain, and emerge stronger.
 With each challenge overcome, you grow more capable of handling what comes next.

-Wisdom: Pain teaches you lessons that success cannot.
+**Wisdom**: Pain teaches you lessons that success cannot.
 The experiences you’ve lived through, especially the hardest ones, give you insight into the human condition, the world around you, and your own nature.
 You gain a deeper understanding of how to navigate life, make better choices, and lead others.

-Resilience: The ability to bounce back after setbacks is one of the most valuable traits a man can possess.
+**Resilience**: The ability to bounce back after setbacks is one of the most valuable traits a man can possess.
 Each scar you carry shows your capacity to recover, to rise after falling, and to keep moving forward no matter how difficult the journey.
 These scars give you the inner strength to handle future obstacles with more confidence.

-Courage: Every challenge you’ve faced, every fear you’ve conquered, has built your courage.
+**Courage**: Every challenge you’ve faced, every fear you’ve conquered, has built your courage.
 These scars are a testament to the times you stepped forward when others might have stepped back.
 The strength to face fear, to make hard decisions, and to keep going despite doubt is a power you’ve earned through your experiences.

-Self-Mastery: Healing is not just about overcoming pain—it’s about learning how to manage yourself, how to control your emotions and thoughts.
+**Self-Mastery**: Healing is not just about overcoming pain—it’s about learning how to manage yourself, how to control your emotions and thoughts.
 The deeper the wound, the more control you’ve gained over yourself.
 Each scar represents your growth in mastering your own mind, emotions, and actions.

-Who Am I?
+# Who Am I?
 Self-Assessment
-"A warrior must know himself before he can conquer the world."
+_"A warrior must know himself before he can conquer the world."_

 The journey to self-discovery begins with understanding who you are at your core.
 This assessment is your first step in identifying your true nature.
 Reflect on each question and answer honestly.
 The answers you find will carve the path to your growth and mastery.

-1. What are the values that guide my life?
+**1. What are the values that guide my life?**
 What principles do I live by?
 What do I stand for above all else?

-2. What are my greatest strengths?
+**2. What are my greatest strengths?**
 Where do I excel, and what qualities do others see in me as a leader, friend, or warrior?

-3. What are my greatest weaknesses?
+**3. What are my greatest weaknesses?**
 What aspects of myself need strengthening?
 What challenges have I faced in overcoming these weaknesses?

-4. How do I respond to challenges?
+**4. How do I respond to challenges?**
 When the storms come, how do I face them?
 Do I retreat, or do I stand firm like a warrior?

-5. What do I fear the most?
+**5. What do I fear the most?**
 What is it that keeps me awake at night or holds me back from reaching my full potential?

-6. What is my true purpose?
+**6. What is my true purpose?**
 Why do I walk this path?
 What am I meant to accomplish in this life, and how will I leave my mark on the world?

-7. How do I define strength?
+**7. How do I define strength?**
 What does it mean to be strong in mind, body, and spirit?
 How do I embody strength in my everyday life?

-8. How do I handle failure?
+**8. How do I handle failure?**
 When I fall, do I stay down, or do I rise again, stronger than before?
 What lessons have I learned from past failures?

-9. What does courage look like to me?
+**9. What does courage look like to me?**
 When I face fear, how do I move through it?
 Is courage something I act upon or something I embody?

-10. Who do I want to become?
+**10. Who do I want to become?**
 If I could shape myself into the man I aspire to be, who would that man be?
 What qualities would he possess, and how would he live?

-Reflection:
+## Reflection:
 Once you’ve answered these questions, take a moment to reflect on your responses.
 Do you see any patterns or surprises?
 What areas of your life need attention or growth?
 This assessment is a powerful tool, and revisiting it periodically will help you track your evolution and keep you on course toward becoming the man you are destined to be.

-Which Viking Archetype Are You?
+## Which Viking Archetype Are You?
-"A man’s path is carved by his nature.
-Know thyself, and you shall know your destiny."
+_"A man’s path is carved by his nature.
+Know thyself, and you shall know your destiny."_

-Instructions:
+### Instructions:
 Answer each question honestly.
 Keep track of your answers (A, B, C, or D).
 At the end, count the letters and see which archetype you align with the most.

-1. How do you respond to conflict?
+**1. How do you respond to conflict?**
 A) I hold the line, standing firm to protect myself and those around me.
 B) I charge in without hesitation, trusting my instincts and strength.
 C) I anticipate the outcome before acting, relying on wisdom over brute force.
 D) I assess the situation calmly and make a strategic decision that benefits all.

-2. What drives you forward in life?
+**2. What drives you forward in life?**
 A) Loyalty, duty, and the bonds I have with those I protect.
 B) The thrill of the fight and proving my strength.
 C) The pursuit of knowledge, understanding, and foresight.
 D) The desire to lead, build, and leave a lasting legacy.

-3. When faced with a challenge, how do you react?
+**3. When faced with a challenge, how do you react?**
 A) I stay steady, trusting my resilience to outlast the storm.
 B) I meet it head-on, knowing that only action will determine my fate.
 C) I analyze it carefully, considering all outcomes before moving forward.
 D) I seek a way to turn the challenge into an opportunity for growth.

-4. How do others perceive you?
+**4. How do others perceive you?**
 A) As dependable and unyielding—a foundation for others to lean on.
 B) As fearless and wild—always ready to throw myself into battle.
 C) As wise and mysterious—one who understands things others do not.
 D) As a leader—someone people naturally look to for direction.

-5. What is your greatest strength?
+**5. What is your greatest strength?**
 A) My loyalty and perseverance.
 B) My raw strength and fearlessness.
 C) My intuition and wisdom.
 D) My ability to lead and inspire.

-6. What is your greatest weakness?
+**6. What is your greatest weakness?**
 A) I put others before myself and sometimes carry burdens alone.
 B) I act before thinking, letting my emotions take over.
 C) I hesitate too long, trying to see every angle before acting.
 D) I take on too much responsibility and struggle to trust others.

-7. What role do you naturally take in a group?
+**7. What role do you naturally take in a group?**
 A) The protector—the one who ensures no one is left behind.
 B) The warrior—the one who charges in and faces danger first.
 C) The strategist—the one who sees what others don’t and advises wisely.
 D) The ruler—the one who organizes, plans, and leads.

-8. What do you fear most?
+**8. What do you fear most?**
 A) Failing those who depend on me.
 B) Being weak or seen as powerless.
 C) Being blind to the truth or failing to see what’s coming.
 D) Losing control or not fulfilling my destiny.

-9. What kind of legacy do you want to leave?
+**9. What kind of legacy do you want to leave?**
 A) I want to be remembered as someone who stood by their people through thick and thin.
 B) I want to be remembered for my fearlessness, strength, and victories.
 C) I want to be remembered for my wisdom and the knowledge I passed down.